 Digital cameras with a macro lens can copy positive slides very well, but frankly, the best color negative work will be to use a real film scanner (for this reason).
 This is NOT saying you cannot post process the reversal of color negatives.
 People do it and some seem happy enough.
 There are inexpensive film scanners now using camera sensors (instead of carriage motors).
 That works for positive slides, but it is "make do" for color negatives, because the problems are serious, and a real film scanner is designed to avoid the issues.

-This article is not intended as a tutorial about processing color negatives, as much as an explanation of why (if available) the film scanner can do it better.
+This article is not intended as a tutorial about processing color negatives, as much as an explanation of why (if available) the film scanner might do it better, because the film scanner has a special mode to remove the orange mask in color negatives while it is still analog light, which eliminates the clipping that digital processing must do to remove that mask.

 B&W negatives are easy with the camera, just invert them and you're done (at a menu like Image - Adjustments - Invert).
 Except adding contrast does improve B&W photos significantly, so after simple inversion, in the Levels tool, move the histogram White Point down to near where the image data ends, and move the Histogram Black Point up to near where the image data starts (very much like shown below, except B&W only has the one grayscale channel).
 This increases contrast (blacker blacks, whiter whites) by filling the full range with actual image data (See more detail of an easy way).

 Ansel Adams in his day did not use digital histograms, it was B&W work done in a darkroom enlarger.
 But one of his main rules was that something in the image needs to be solid black, and something needs to be pure white... which is contrast.
-Deep contrast may be less appealing in color prints (and clipping changes color values, but grayscale needs help with contrast, and thrives on a little clipping), but speaking of black and white photo prints, he said:
+Deep contrast may be less appealing in color prints (and clipping changes color values, but grayscale needs help with contrast, and thrives on a little clipping).
+Speaking of black and white photo prints, he said:

-But color negatives have the orange mask all over.
+This was excellent advice for black&white prints, and very important to him, but color negatives have the orange mask all over.
 This becomes deep blue when inverted to positive.
 It is a lot to deal with in digital.
 The orange mask is designed to help the filtering in the darkroom enlarger for the regular color print paper emulsion.
-Dark room printing and also film scanners handle this at the analog level, but digital edits do it as digital, which becomes 8-bit 255 level.
+Dark room printing and also film scanners handle this at the analog level, but digital edits do it as digital, which becomes 8-bit 255 level, and there is going to be clipping, which affects the colors.

 Other ideas for experimenting: Incandescent tungsten light is orange, which varies, but maybe around 3200K temperature, more or less.
 Using incandescent tungsten light to illuminate the film copy is just more orange, aggravating the orange mask problem.
 Assuming the copy is using sunlight or flash, what could be a partial correction is that the blue camera filters 80A (3200K, needs 2 EV more exposure) and 80B (3400K, needs 1.6 EV more exposure) were used on film cameras to correct incandescent lighting to daylight color film.
 Or a cameras custom White Balance setting of around 3200K or 3400K (with sunlight or flash illumination) could do the same job.
 Incandescent orange is not the same as the color negative mask orange, but both are strong similar orange.
 White Balance degrees K addresses only yellow vs. blue, but the film base has some Magenta in it too, which will also need added Green correction.
 So only partial correction, but this use would be a strong head start towards correcting the orange mask color (but it would then rule out other methods addressing the color film orange mask).
 If you have a color negative frame containing a 18% gray card or a standard White Balance card, it would be very helpful for determining a proper color conversion process (its final color should be neutral, with equal RGB components).
 Note that AFTER inversion, this mask is deep blue, not orange.